2009 United Nations Security Council election

-Nigeria was expected to run unopposed for a 2010–11 seat, but unexpectedly faced competition from Sierra Leone.
-Nigeria has already served thrice in the UNSC, while Sierra Leone served only once.
-Sierra Leone did not contest the seat, however.
-Instead, Gabon ran for the second seat.
+Nigeria was expected to run unopposed but unexpectedly faced competition from Sierra Leone.
+Nigeria had already served thrice in the UNSC, while Sierra Leone had served only once.
+In the end, Sierra Leone did not contest the seat, however.
+Gabon ran for the second seat.

-Bosnia and Herzegovina was the only candidate country for the Eastern European group seat, as Poland withdrew its candidacy in order to give a strong support to the new Bosnian statehood.
-Poland then gave its support to Bosnia and Herzegovina and invited "all the countries which have already given their support to Polish candidacy, to back-up Bosnia and Herzegovina becoming a member of the UN Security Council."
+Bosnia and Herzegovina was the only candidate country for the Eastern European group seat, as Poland withdrew its candidacy in order to give strong support to the new Bosnian statehood.
+Poland gave its support to Bosnia and Herzegovina and invited "all the countries which have already given their support to Polish candidacy, to back-up Bosnia and Herzegovina becoming a member of the UN Security Council."
 Serbia announced its plans to run for the Eastern Europe seat.

 As Libya's term was ending, the new Arab representative would come from the Asian Group.
 One of the eleven Arab League member states in Asia would therefore succeed to Vietnam's seat in this election.
 Lebanon announced its intention to obtain this seat.

 Brazil sought to replace Costa Rica.

 This year, Bosnia and Herzegovina was elected to the Council for the first time.

-Elected members

-The five elected members after the 2009 elections were: